kubernetes/website/docs/admin/etcd.md

 #### One minor release at a time

 Upgrade only one minor release at a time, e.g. we cannot upgrade directly from 2.1.x to 2.3.x.
-Within patch releases it is possible to upgrade and downgrade between arbitrary versions.It is fairly easy to start a cluster for any intermediate minor release, wait until it is healthy and functional and then shut the cluster down which will perform the migration.
+Within patch releases it is possible to upgrade and downgrade between arbitrary versions.
+Starting a cluster for any intermediate minor release; waiting until the cluster is functional healthy; and then shutting down the cluster down will perform the migration.
 As an example: to upgrade from 2.1.x to 2.3.y version, it is enough to start etcd in 2.2.z version, wait until it is healthy, stop it and then start then 2.3.y version, wait until it is up and we are done.